Part of the occasional Sahara A to Z series

 Hang around long enough and you’ll get the full set

-Chad had gained independence in 1960 but, as has been the case on and off since then, France retained military and Foreign Legion bases.
-In the film you’ll see a French tricolour raised at Zouar.
+Like many former french colonies, Chad had gained independence in 1960 but, as has been the case on and off since then, France retained military and Foreign Legion bases there.
+In the film you’ll see a French tricolour still flying in Zouar.

-And best of all he Chadian civil war was still a few months away, so what better time for some Oxford university students to drive 5000 miles to Zouar for their summer hols in a a couple of new 88 Landies and a 2WD Ford D-series lorry loaned by Ford.
+And best of all, the Chadian civil war was still a few months away, so what better time for a bunch Oxford university students to drive 5000 miles to Zouar for their summer hols in a a couple of 88 Landies and a 2WD Ford D-series lorry loaned by Ford.
 This was a time when it was still common for truck manufacturers to prove their vehicles on Sahara expeditions.